chadcooper/sjc-arcuser/article.md

 ## About the author

-Chad Cooper has worked in the geospatial industry in technician, analyst, and developer roles for the past 15 years in state government, oil and gas, academia, and most recently, as a Solutions Engineer consulting on the State and Local government team with Geographic Information Services, Inc. (GISinc, http://www.gisinc.com).
+Chad Cooper has worked in the geospatial industry, over the last 15 years, in positions of technician, analyst, and developer, as it pertains to state and local governments, oil and gas, and academia.
+For the last three years, Chad has worked as a Solutions Engineer consulting on the State and Local
+Government team with Geographic Information Services, Inc. (GISinc, http://www.gisinc.com).
 At work, he couldn't be happier spending the day writing Python and helping clients such as St. Johns County Utilities get the most out of their data through the use of the Esri Platform.
 At home, he